17 BEST Things To Do in Miraflores Lima, Peru

 Swimming with sea lions near Palomino Islands

 Perhaps one of the most unique experiences in Lima is swimming with sea lions.
 Located off the coast of Callao (a neighborhood near the Lima airport) is a group of islands known as the Palomino Islands.
-This group of islands is home to a massive colony of sea lions and sea birds, and visitors can swim with them in their natural environment!

 To get to the Palomino Islands, you must take a boat tour from Lima.
 We highly recommend choosing one that includes a wetsuit (such as this one) because you will be in the water for quite a long time, otherwise you might be too cold to enjoy the experience fully.